If He Was my Own

 Rick, what you did the other night goes above and beyond what most would do in the same situation.
 I am sorry you had to see your friend this way; I know how much that had to hurt you.
 The fact that you pushed aside your own pain to bring Pete home shows me your heart and I admire you more today than I already did before.

 And Petey, you were a great dog.
 I am so glad I drove down to get you that night.
 And though I may be a cat person, you made dogs look pretty good.
-It was an honor to know you my friend you and you will be missed everyday.
+It was an honor to know you my friend, you will be missed every single day.

 Thank you for loving my Haley girl and please keep an eye on Roo for me.